yakir-levi/prometheus-elector/README.md

       - --log-format=json
 ```

-Step 9: Deploy and Verify
+**Step 9:** Deploy and Verify
 At this point, all configurations are ready, and you can deploy the updated Helm values file along with all the Kubernetes manifest resources.
-To verify that everything is functioning correctly, connect to your Kubernetes cluster and check that the Prometheus pod includes all the necessary containers, as shown in the example below:
+To verify that everything is functioning correctly, connect to your Kubernetes cluster and check that the Prometheus pod includes all the necessary containers.